Termite Treatment in Arizona

 Another word for termite droppings.
 Although they cause no damage, droppings are an obvious indicator of the presence of termites and the potential damage they can inflict on your property, as frass is the by-product of the wood they have eaten.

 Act as protection for termites and are commonly found near the foundations of your home.
 Typically, subterranean termite species build mud tubes, which also provide moisture.
 They are made up of soil and termite droppings.
 Avoid attracting termites by removing moisture-rich environments, and storing firewood, mulch and wood chips away from the home.
 Look for mud tubes on exterior or basement walls.
 They are easy to spot with the naked eye.

 All homes and businesses are at risk of termite damage!

 Even those built out of stone or brick are at risk of termites.
 Structural supports and other building components are often made out of wood and other cellulose-based materials, which are in high demand for a termite’s diet.

 Termites have also been known to damage furniture, insulation, plaster, books, and various stored items.

 Termites eat 24-hours-a-day, 7-days-a-week.
 This means they are constantly consuming wood and damaging it.
 If left untreated, termites can seriously weaken the wood within your home leading to the possible collapse of the building.
 To help guard your home against termites and avoid expensive repair bills, Patriot Pest & Termite Control offers comprehensive termite prevention plans to minimize the risk from these pests.

-We are happy to be your choice pest exterminator.
-We enjoy making your home or business safe and pest free.
+We are happy to be your choice pest exterminator in Arizona.
+We enjoy making your home or business in Arizona safe and pest free.
 Your peace of mind is in our hands.
 Contact us today for your pest inspection, prevention, and treatment.
 We are honored to serve you.